-In the 47 years since its invention, Email has become a life-blood of business communications, and law practices are no exception.
-One hundred billion emails are generated every day, with plenty landing squarely in your inbox.
+In the nearly 50 years since its invention, Email has become a life-blood of business communications, and law firms are no exception.
+Over 300 billion emails are generated every day, with plenty landing squarely in your inbox.
 In ancient times, Sisyphus labored day after day rolling an immense boulder up a hill, only to have it roll down again and again.
 Why?
 Maybe because email wasn’t invented yet.

 So, it’s worth it to assess your own operating procedure.
 Take a step back and consider this: is all of the time you spend in your inbox time well spent?

 Here are 4 ways you can make your email a lean, mean communicating machine.

 Checking email can disrupt concentration and deeper, focused work.
 Some research even says that when you divert your attention, it can take several minutes to get back on track.
 Change your usage from always-on to sometimes-on.
 Give yourself windows throughout the day— sacred windows with all email apps and notifications closed; then scheduled windows to churn through email fast.
 Be sure to protect 30 minutes to an hour of focused work.

 And what about first thing in the morning?
 Many attorneys make a practice of checking voice mail, texts and email the very first thing every day.
 But, that’s when the brain is unclouded by specific issues and fires.
 It can be an ideal time for planning out and setting your big picture priorities for the day ahead.
 There can be advantages to staying out of the fray for the first hour, depending on how you’re wired.